Local solutions of General Relativity in the presence of the Trace Anomaly: Conclusions

 \section{Conclusions}

-In this paper, we studied exact analytic static pseudo-shperically symmetric solutions in semi-classical Einstein's equations in the presence of trace anomaly.
-These solutions are characterized by a fluid-like component which origins from trace anomaly.
+In this paper, we studied exact analytic static pseudo-spherically symmetric solutions in semi-classical Einstein's equations in the presence of trace anomaly.
+These solutions are characterized by a fluid-like component that originates from the trace anomaly.
 The solutions we analyzed are suitable to describe compact objects such as black holes and wormholes.
 The space of solutions is very large and provides a rich phenomenology.
-Nevertheless, finding exact solution is not a trivial task since it is not possible to reconstruct the exact form of effective stress-energy tensor associated to trace anomaly and some assumptions are necessary.
-This difficulty may lead future studies to consider numerical approaches to enlarge the space of solutions.
+Nevertheless, finding exact solutions is not a trivial task since it is not possible to reconstruct the exact form of effective stress-energy tensor associated with the trace anomaly and some assumptions are necessary.
+This difficulty led previous studies to tackle this problem from different perspectives \cite{Ho:2018fwq,Kawai:2014afa,Kawai:2021qdk} and may lead future studies to consider numerical approaches to enlarge the space of solutions.

-Regarding black holes solutions, as previous studies already shown \cite{Cai1, Cai2}, the metric is in general different from Schwarzschild.
+Regarding black hole solutions, as previous studies have already shown \cite{Cai1, Cai2}, the metric is in general different from Schwarzschild.
 This calls for a comparison with the Solar System tests, applying the Post Newtonian Parameters formalism in order to constrain the parameter space.
 Gravitational waves from black hole mergers may provide additional information and help to further constrain the space of parameters.
 In the case of Type A anomaly (namely $\lambda=0$) we generalized the solution in \cite{Cai1} to hyperbolic and flat topological cases.
-This solution do not pose any constraint on $\alpha$ which can be determined by the underlying theory of particle physics, and in the limit of large $r$ in the case $k = 1$ the solution reduces to the Reissner-N\"{o}rdstrom solution.
-In the case of a full contribution of the trace anomaly we recover notable solutions like the topological Schwarzschild dS/AdS ones only if we introduce specific constraints on the parameters $\alpha$ and $\lambda$, otherwise it is necessary to consider the non-vacuum case.
-The introduction of a cosmological constant allows to recover and generalize the result in \cite{Cai2}, while in the presence of perfect fluids it is possible to find the Reisner-N\"{o}rdstrom solution.
+This solution does not pose any constraint on $\alpha$ which can be determined by the underlying theory of particle physics, and in the limit of large $r$ in the case $k = 1$ the solution reduces to the Reissner-Nordstr\"{o}m solution.
+In the case of a full contribution of the trace anomaly, we recover notable solutions like the topological Schwarzschild dS/AdS ones only if we introduce specific constraints on the parameters $\alpha$ and $\lambda$, otherwise, it is necessary to consider the non-vacuum case.
+The introduction of a cosmological constant allows us to recover and generalize the result in \cite{Cai2}, while in the presence of perfect fluids, it is possible to find the Reissner-Nordstr\"{o}m solution.